 We place cookies in order to improve our services, to ensure that the website functions optimally and for the purposes described in our Privacy Statement.
 Cookies are simple small text files that are stored on the hard disk or in the memory of your device (computer / mobile / tablet).
 The information stored therein can be sent back to our servers on a subsequent visit.
-Cookies cannot damage your device or the files on it.
-Advertisers, intermediaries and we can use the cookies that are placed via our websites.
+Cookies can not damage your device or the files on it.
+We, advertisers and intermediaries can use the cookies that are placed via our websites.

 An overview of cookies that we use ourselves:

 Functional cookies are necessary for the website to function properly.
-These cookies are therefore placed by default and will not be deleted if you do not accept the cookies.
+These cookies are therefore placed by default and are not deleted when you do not accept the cookies.
 Functional cookies ensure that you can stay logged in during your visit to the website.

 Some pages of our website may include buttons to promote web pages ("like") or share ("tweet") on social networks such as Facebook, Twitter and LinkedIn.
 These buttons work through pieces of code that come from Facebook, Twitter or LinkedIn itself.
 Cookies are placed through this code.
 We have no influence on that.
 Please read the privacy statements of the social services used (which can change regularly) to read what they do with your (personal) data that they process via these cookies.